London County Council: Chairmen and vice chairmen

 The county council was required by statute to appoint a chairman and a vice chairman at its annual meeting.
 Both of these positions were generally filled by members of the majority party.
 The chairman chaired meetings of the council, and was the county's civic leader, filling a similar role to the mayor of a borough or city.
 The vice chairman performed these functions in his absence.
 The first chairman was the Earl of Rosebery, and the last chairman was Arthur Wicks.

 The chairmanship was a prestigious office, second only to that of lord lieutenant.
 The incumbent chairmen were honoured with knighthoods on the occasions of the coronations of Edward VII and Elizabeth II, and the laying of the foundation stone of County Hall.
-As part of the celebrations of the silver jubilee of George V in 1935 it was announced that the chairman would in future be entitled to use the style "right honourable", an honour already enjoyed by the Lord Mayor of London.
+As part of the celebrations of the Silver Jubilee of George V in 1935 it was announced that the chairman would in future be entitled to use the style "right honourable", an honour already enjoyed by the Lord Mayor of the City of London.